-The Karl Gabriel Scholarship, named for our beloved “Treasurer for Life,” bestowed annually through the Community Chest of the Commonwealth Club, was awarded to Samantha Rego and Nathan Farrell, seniors at Montclair High.
-Samantha is going to attend Georgetown University, while Nathan is staying closer to home and going to Columbia.
+JUNE 6, 2018 – The Karl Gabriel Scholarship, named for our beloved “Treasurer for Life,” bestowed annually through the Community Chest of the Commonwealth Club, was awarded to David Veldran and Che-Young Lee, seniors at Montclair High.
+David is going to attend Princeton University, while Che-Young is going to continue her educational journey at Haverford College.

 Club Supports Human Needs Food Pantry